pchomik/crunner/README.rst

 Configuration
 =============
-Configuration file **.crunner.json** has to creates in user home directory.
-The format of file may look like below:
+Configuration file **.crunner.json** has to created in user home directory.
+The format of the file looks like below:

 ::